 - Did you come to a complete stop before making the turn?

 If you had a green light when you made the turn and another car traveling in the direction you are heading hits you, the other driver is probably going to be liable.

 However, if the light was red, things may be more complicated.
 If you got hit by an oncoming car and the driver was speeding, he or she may bear some amount of fault, even if you did not have the right of way (learn more about partial liability laws for accidents in Texas).

-If a driver changed lanes in the middle of the intersection as you were turning so you did not see him or her, he may be entirely at fault.
+If a driver changed lanes in the middle of the intersection as you were turning – so you did not see them – they may be entirely at fault.
 However, if you did not come to a complete stop, it may have been more difficult for you to assess the situation.
 Maybe you would have seen the driver changing lanes if you had taken an extra second to come to a complete stop.

 If the oncoming driver’s headlights were not working and you were driving at night, it may have been much more difficult to see him or her.
 Even though you may have pulled out into the intersection too soon, you may not be at fault.
 Even if you are at fault, your percentage of fault is likely to be quite small.
 It would not prevent you from seeking compensation for your injuries.